How to Become a Dog Trainer: Put Your Love of Dogs Into Practice

 A dog trainer helps to improve dog behaviour and promote better dog-human relationships.
 First, they assess the dog’s current behaviours and status, then develop a training plan to:

-Teach the dog to obey commands
+Teach the dog to obey commands through obedience training

 Decrease the dog’s aggression

-Change inappropriate behaviours
+Change inappropriate behaviour issues

 “The close bond I shared with my own dogs led me to begin volunteering and then later working for a rescue organisation.
 Whilst working in rescue I encountered many animals being surrendered for basic behavioural challenges that could be easily addressed.